tramcrazy/Ink-Monitor/README.md

 If any ink level is below 10%, the user is sent an SMS message to warn them, and if a cartridge is empty, the user is sent a different message warning them of the empty cartridge.
 If all cartridges are above 10% no message is sent.

 ## Requirements
+Make sure you have all these installed or set up (more info coming when I have more time)
 - Twilio account SID and auth token
 - Local IP address of the MFD
 - Selenium and ChromeDriver